 Do UFC Fighters Still Make Money If They Lose? | Explained

-In this page, we will explain if UFC fighters still make money if they lose a fight, and how exactly fighters are paid.
+In this page, we will explain whether or not UFC fighters still make money if they lose a fight, and how exactly fighters are paid.

 Do UFC Fighters Make Money If They Lose?

-Yes UFC fighters will still make money even if they lose, however it will be normally be 50% less than if they win due to the 'Show', and 'Win' salaries that they currently use.
+Yes UFC fighters will still make money even if they lose, however, it will be 50% less than if they win due to the 'Show', and 'Win' format that the UFC currently uses.

 However, they're also eligible to receive any other bonus that night for their performance, and from the fans (during Pay Per View events).

-UFC fighters receive a 'Show' bonus and a 'Win' bonus, and each of the two bonuses are typically the same amount.
+UFC fighters receive a 'Show' bonus and a 'Win' bonus, and each of the two bonuses is typically the same amount.